Skip to content

 What color is yours?

 Blue – the favorite color of men.
-It is associated with peace, calmness and reliability.
+It is associated with calmness, calmness and reliability.
 Blue provides a sense of security, curbs appetite and stimulates productivity.
 The most commonly used colors of conservative brands that want to promote confidence in their products.

 Pink – Represents beauty and romance.
 Culturally associated with femininity, it symbolizes delicacy.